rehierl/abstract-properties/15-x-hierarchies-2/x-overall-design-goals.md

 *efficient implementation*

-In addition to the above dynamic goals, it must be possible to efficiently implement a TOC generator.
-Such an implementation represents a reduced/limited version of an outline algorithm that has one purpose only:
-To efficiently generate a TOC for any tree.
+In addition to the above dynamic goals, the design must allow to be implemented efficiently.
+Such an implementation represents a reduced/limited version of an outline algorithm that has one purpose only: To efficiently generate a TOC for a given document tree.

 The first step of a fully functional outline algorithm is to read the contents of a tree and to create a structure of sections that accurately represents the